rajeshhazari/transcribeapi/README.md

-### **transcription Api**
+### **Open Transcription Api**

-This is Rest api app to transcribe audio files return the response in Json format.
+This is basic api to transcribe audio files return the transcription response in Json format.
-This app uses sphinx4 (https://github.com/cmusphinx/sphinx4) to transcribe audio files to text.
+This app uses sphinx4 framework (https://github.com/cmusphinx/sphinx4) to transcribe audio files to text.

 **_Terms of Use_**